England cruise through quarter-final over Australia to reach final four

 Marlie Packer was awarded player of the match, with the openside flanker scoring a hat-trick which included a try in the final minute.

-The Red Roses will next face either Canada or the USA depending on the result of Sunday’s remaining quarter-final.
+The Red Roses will next face Canada after the North Americans defeated the USA in Sunday’s later quarter-final.

 Register for free to continue reading